-In order to assess and address modern slavery risks within our internal operations and supply chains we upheld and improved many of the actions we undertook last financial year.
-The actions we took in the 2020-21 financial year included:
+In 2021-22 we upheld many of our actions from the previous financial year and improved on those actions.
+The actions we took in the 2021-22 financial year included:

-- Continuing the Modern Slavery Working Group The Modern Slavery Working Group (MSWG) was established during the 2019-20 financial year and comprised members of our risk and compliance, finance (procurement & facilities), investments and legal departments.
-The MSWG continued carrying out its responsibilities by staying informed, and advising the Financial Risk & Audit Committee (FRAC) on recent developments in modern slavery risks, considering additional guidance released by government and leading industry bodies and preparing UniSuper's modern slavery statement for the 2020-21 financial year. - Monitoring and managing the risks of modern slavery in the FRAC
+- Continuing the Modern Slavery Working Group The Modern Slavery Working Group (MSWG) continued carrying out its responsibilities by staying informed and advising the Financial Risk & Audit Committee (FRAC) on any developments in modern slavery risks, considering additional guidance released by government and leading industry bodies and preparing UniSuper's modern slavery statement for the 2021-22 financial year. - Monitoring and managing the risks of modern slavery in the FRAC

-We incorporated the monitoring and managing of the risks of modern slavery in our FRAC and facilitated engagement and feedback between key areas of our operations (such as risk and compliance, finance (procurement & facilities), investments and legal).

-The FRAC Charter was updated to incorporate the monitoring and management of modern slavery risks.
-The FRAC meets on a regular basis to report on the management of modern slavery risks as they arise from time to time.
-Reports regarding the management of modern slavery risks are provided to the FRAC on a quarterly basis at a minimum.
+We continued to monitor and manage the risks of modern slavery in our FRAC and facilitated engagement and feedback between key areas of our operations (such as risk and compliance, finance (procurement & facilities), investments and legal).
+The FRAC meets on a regular basis to report on the management of modern slavery risks as they arise from time to time, with reports regarding the management of modern slavery risks provided to the FRAC on a quarterly basis at a minimum.